-This paper provides brief method of Waldorf education and ways of integrating art into Waldorf school.
-Rudolf Steiner contributed to found first Waldorf school, and Steiner emphasized on each student’s individuality and believed that children learn through uninterrupted play, using whole their body.
-Steiner’s philosophy still has a great impact on Waldorf school.
-Waldorf education is a growing method in worldwide, however it is sometimes called uncommon or unique method.
-This paper explores the reasons for Steiner’s approach sometimes being called uncommon and explores the unique ways of using art in Waldorf school.
+This paper provides a brief method of Waldorf education and ways of integrating art into Waldorf school.
+Rudolf Steiner contributed to founding the first Waldorf school, and Steiner emphasized each student’s individuality and believed that children learn through uninterrupted play, using whole their bodies.
+Steiner’s philosophy still has a great impact on the Waldorf school.
+Waldorf education is a growing method worldwide; however, it is sometimes called an uncommon or unique method.
+This paper explores the reasons for Steiner’s approach sometimes being called uncommon and explores the unique ways of using art in the Waldorf school.

 Art in Waldorf Education

 The Waldorf education is the method that has great emphasis on educating children as a whole individual.
-The belief is that children learn through uninterrupted play, children learn from natural resources using whole their body.
+The belief is that children learn through uninterrupted play; children learn from natural resources using whole their bodies.
 Children spend time unlimitedly as they wish on the activity that they chose.
-Teacher’s role is to provide natural safe place and time for children to wonder, and to be soaked into their imagination.
-Nordlund (2013) states that Waldorf educators have a vision of child education that supports potential of the whole person, and believes that willing, feeling, thinking, being are inseparable.
-The first Waldorf School was established in Stuttgart, Germany in 1919, by Austrian philosopher Rudolf Steiner (1861- 1925).
-Waldorf school still stands on Steiner’s philosophy and the writings he has done.
-Waldorf schools also has great focus on environment that children spend on their daily bases.
-Uhrmacher (2004) explains that for eyes of Steiner, environments possess life, they stimulate thinking and they shape moral possibilities.
+The teacher’s role is to provide a natural, safe place and time for children to wonder and to be soaked into their imagination.
+Nordlund (2013) states that Waldorf educators have a vision of child education that supports the potential of the whole person, and believes that willing, feeling, thinking, being are inseparable.
+The first Waldorf School was established in Stuttgart, Germany, in 1919, by Austrian philosopher Rudolf Steiner (1861- 1925).
+The Waldorf school still stands on Steiner’s philosophy and the writings he has done.
+Waldorf schools also have a great focus on an environment that children spend on a daily basis.
+Uhrmacher (2004) explains that for the eyes of Steiner, environments possess life, they stimulate thinking, and they shape moral possibilities.
 School environments emphasize more on how children learn rather than what they actually learn.

 The Waldorf education is growing worldwide since the first school was established.
-In 1984, there were Waldorf Schools in at least 18 countries over 300 schools (Foster, 1984), and by 1995, there were over 600 schools in almost forty countries.
+In 1984, there were Waldorf Schools in at least 18 countries, over 300 schools (Foster, 1984), and by 1995, there were over 600 schools in almost forty countries.
 (Sloan, 1982).
-Currently, according to Association of Waldorf schools of North America (n.d), there are nearly 3,000 Waldorf / Steiner schools including kindergarten in 70 countries, In North America, there are more than 160 member schools today.
+Currently, according to the Association of Waldorf Schools of North America (n.d), there are nearly 3,000 Waldorf / Steiner schools, including kindergarten, in 70 countries.
+In North America, there are more than 160 member schools today.
 Why Waldorf education attracts more guardians and educators from all over the world?
-In 19th century, Education focused more on academics, such as teaching children how to read or do mathematics (Nordlund, 2006).
+In the 19th century, Education focused more on academics, such as teaching children how to read or do mathematics (Nordlund, 2006).
 The idea was that the sooner they learn academics, the more they learn in total.
-It may sounds wise to gain more academic knowledge, however, the complete lack of consideration of child development came to attention.
-In fact, study after study prove that principle of sooner is better with academic instruction to be untrue both generally and specifically in math test scores and reading comprehension (“Waldorf Preschool & Kindergarten,” 2018).
-Waldorf method was to enhance children’s will of learning, provide place to learn for themselves to build foundation of their life to further advance in their later life.
-Just like cultivation and gentle cares are needed for seeds to grow and flourish.
-The Waldorf School of Mendocino County (n.d), the member of the Independent Waldorf Schools of North America explains the six key elements of the Waldorf early childhood education curriculum.
+It may sound wise to gain more academic knowledge; however, the complete lack of consideration of child development came to attention.
+In fact, study after study proves that the principle of sooner is better with academic instruction to be untrue both generally and specifically in math test scores and reading comprehension (“Waldorf Preschool & Kindergarten,” 2018).
+The Waldorf method was to enhance children’s will of learning, provide a place to learn for themselves, to build a foundation of their life to further advance in their later life.
+Just like cultivation and gentle care are needed for seeds to grow and flourish.
+The Waldorf School of Mendocino County (n.d), a member of the Independent Waldorf Schools of North America, explains the six key elements of the Waldorf early childhood education curriculum.